 1) Inspire.
 Inform.
 Reinforce.
 It’s important to think about pay communication as a multi-step process.
 Traditionally organizations have focused on informing employees, assuming that if they provide information, employees will be organically motivated to learn it.
 With the overwhelming amount of information your employees receive today across their personal and work lives, you can’t rely on this assumption – there are simply too many messages competing for their attention.
-It’s critical to tell employees why your information is important so they approach it with the right context.
 With compensation, it can be easy to focus solely on the nuts and bolts of how it works, but the “why” behind your programs is just as important.
+Once employees understand why your information is important, and what’s in it for them, they’re more likely to engage.
 Forward thinking companies approach employee communication as a process of inspiring, informing, and reinforcing, and create a variety of content to achieve each of these goals.

 3) Think Like a Marketer.
 This means evolving away from self-service and portal-based employee communication to a more ongoing campaign-based approach.
 It also means putting your employees’ concerns at the center of your communication strategy.
 For your message to reach and resonate with employees, you need to understand how they think about compensation, and provide information that speaks to that perspective.

 You’ve put a lot of work into building and maintaining competitive pay programs at your company.
 It’s worth the effort to ensure your approach to employee communication is creating a strong connection between your employees and those programs.